trackmania-rl/tmrl/README.md

 `tmrl` controls the game using a virtual gamepad, which enables analog input.

 * **Different types of observation:**
-The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots or the raw unprocessed snapshots in order to perceive its environment
+The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots or the raw unprocessed snapshots in order to perceive its environment.
-_(note: only the LIDAR is supported at the moment, the rest is WIP)_.

 * **Models:**
-To process LIDAR measurements, `tmrl` uses a Multi-Layer Perceptron (MLP) or a Recurrent Neural Network (RNN).
+To process LIDAR measurements, `tmrl` uses a Multi-Layer Perceptron (MLP).
-To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN) _(note: only the MLP is supported at the moment, the rest is WIP)_.
+To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN).

 ### Developer features (real-time applications):
 * **Python library:**